Mauthe Horse Crown Century-old Wall Clock

 The face

-The dial is made of celluloid and darkened with age.
-There is a leaf-like emblem inside the dial surround typical of designs from this period.
+The dial is made of celluloid and has darkened with age.
+Inside the dial surround, there is a leaf-like emblem, a common design feature from this period.

 OLYMPUS DIGITAL CAMERA

-The base is nondescript though the bottom centre finial is missing.
-That will be replaced.
+The base is fairly plain, though the bottom center finial is missing.
+I plan to replace it.

 OLYMPUS DIGITAL CAMERA